Numerical computations of geometric ergodicity for stochastic dynamics: Preliminary

 where $\{N_{n}\}$ are standard normal random variables independent for each $n$.
-Note that the time-$h$ sample chain $\bar{X}^{h}_{n}$ fits the setting of discrete-time random perturbed dynamics \eqref{discrete}:
+Note that the time-$h$ sample chain $\bar{X}^{h}_{n}$ fits the setting of discrete-time random perturbed dynamics \eqref{discrete}

-Euler-Maruyama method can be improved to the Milstein method.
-The $1$D Milstein method reads
+The Euler-Maruyama method can be improved to the Milstein method.
+The $1$D Milstein method reads as

-In particular, in any dimensions, Euler-Maruyama method coincide with Milstein method if $\sigma(X_{t})$ is a constant matrix.
+In particular, on any dimensions, the Euler-Maruyama method coincides with the Milstein method if $\sigma(X_{t})$ is a constant matrix.

-Now we recall the strong and weak approximations defined in \cite{kloeden2013numerical}.
+Now, we recall the strong and weak approximations defined in \cite{kloeden2013numerical}.
 Let $T < \infty$ be a given finite time.
-If
+If for $\ga>0,$

-holds for each sufficiently small $h$, then we say that $\bar{X}_{t}$ converges {\it strongly} to $X_{t}$ with order $\gamma$.
-Let $C^{l}_{P}$ denote the space of $l$ times continuously differentiable functions with polynomial growth rate for the function itself and all partial derivatives up to order $l$.
-If for any test function $g \in C^{2(\gamma + 1)}_{P}$ and any given finite time $T$, we have
+holds for all sufficiently small $h>0$, then we say that $\bar{{\bm X}}$ converges {\it strongly} to ${\bm X}$ with the order $\gamma$.
+Let $C^{\ell}_{P}$ denote the space of $\ell$ times continuously differentiable functions with polynomial growth rate for both the function itself and all the partial derivatives up to order the $\ell$.
+If for $\ga>0$, any test function $g \in C^{2(\gamma + 1)}_{P}$ and any given finite time $T$, we have